 Firstly, WeChat has a search engine that WeChat users rely on to explore the social media network.
 Content like articles, WeChat moments of your contacts, and even WeChat official accounts can be discovered using the WeChat search bar.

 The first step in any WeChat marketing strategy is to create an official WeChat account.
-Actually, there are three types of official accounts that brands can use.
-Choosing what’s best for you will play a crucial role in the future of your WeChat marketing campaigns.
+Actually, there are two types of Wechat business accounts that brands can use for marketing purposes.
+Choosing what’s best for you will play a crucial role in the future of your China WeChat marketing campaigns.

 Here are the three types of WeChat official accounts for your brand:

 WeChat service accounts allow a brand to collect data, manage customer relationships, and deliver customer service.
-Once you get your account verified as an official account, you can:
+Once you get your account verified as an official account, you can set up a WeChat Store and publish four times with up to six articles per publication per month.

 Suppose your goal is to communicate with your audience, build relationships, and engage your community.
 In that case, this WeChat account type is perfect for you.
-Unlike enterprise and service accounts, subscription accounts don’t need a Chinese business license to get you verified.
-However, WeChat subscription accounts don’t have as much visibility as service accounts.
+WeChat subscription accounts don’t have as much visibility as service accounts.
 Users still have to navigate to a separate folder in their menu called “Subscriptions” to see the official accounts they’re subscribed to.
 Additionally, you can’t send a push notification for your published content.

 Another key difference is that WeChat subscription accounts allow for more publication.
 More specifically, a brand can publish at least once a day.
 Up to six WeChat articles may be published at each publication.